 Eddie enjoyed three parties for his 90th birthday last March.
 He requested no memorial service.
 His family will gather on the occasion of Nick’s 90th birthday this summer to disperse Ed’s ashes.

-To send flowers to Edmund "Eddie" Gyurkey's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Edmund "Eddie" Gyurkey, please visit our floral store.